terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-fortinet/README.md

 tunnel_cidr | 172.31.255.0/28 | CIDR for creation of tunnel IP's.
 At least /29 for single, /28 for HA.
-aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP
+aviatrix_asn | 65000 | ASN To be used on Aviatrix Transit Gateway for BGP sdwan_asn | 65001 | ASN To be used on SDWAN Gateway for BGP iam_role_name | | If no name is provided, a new IAM role will be created with policy to access S3 buckets.
+This is used to bootstrap the SDWAN gateway.

 ### Outputs
 This module will return the following outputs: